johnnncodes/laravelsnippets/readme.md

 tagged with "request", if you want to implement it, just leave a comment that you will implement it and just send a pull request.

+### Contributors

+#### A huge thanks to these developers who contributed to the development of the site:
+- Christopher Pitt
+- Ionut Tanasa
+- Martin Dilling-Hansen
+- Sercan Çakır

 ### Requirements

 1. PHP 5.4